-All meetings of the City Council, commissions, boards, and committees will be video recorded and posted to the city website.
+All meetings of the City Council, commissions, boards, and committees with regulatory authority will be video recorded and posted to the city website.
 Meetings should be conducted in such a way that recordings are possible.
 Currently, that translates to conducting the meeting in Council chambers.
+Boards, committees, and commissions without regulatory authority may be video recorded and posted to the city website when possible.